Hullett Provincial Wildlife Area

 GIS and GPS in Resource Management at Hullett Marsh

 To maintain and properly manage the multitude of habitats and species in Hullett Marsh, Friends of Hullett uses ArcGIS; a complex computer program that records, stores, and analyzes information based on physical features.
-GIS can do many wondrous, mind-boggling things, such as generating detailed maps on habitats, nesting boxing, water levels, parking lot points, road conditions, locations of water structures, sightings of phragmites, locations of endangered species and many other subjects.
+Geographic Information Systems (GIS) can do many wondrous, mind-boggling things, such as generating detailed maps on habitats, nesting boxing, water levels, parking lot points, road conditions, locations of water structures, sightings of phragmites, locations of endangered species and many other subjects.

 The uses for Geographic Information Systems are vast and continue to grow.
-Its ability to communicate complex land-resource information in the form of analysis maps, allowing managers to better visualize areas and site-specific issues.
+Its ability to communicate complex land-resource information in the form of analysis maps, allowing managers to better visualize areas and site-specific issues, is an essential tool for anyone who's serious about habitat management.

 Bluebird Boxes

-The Eastern Bluebird (Sialia sialis), is "a member of the thrush subfamily" and can be distinguished from its cousins, the Western and Mountain Bluebirds, by its brilliant blue back and red throat and chest.
+The Eastern Bluebird (Sialia sialis), is "a member of the thrush subfamily" and can be distinguished from its cousins, the Western and Mountain Bluebirds, by its brilliant blue back and red its throat and chest.
 The Eastern Bluebird requires areas of "at least 8 ha (2 acres) of undisturbed fields, hay-field, meadow, or lawn with some of it mowed".
-Males also need perching spots for proclaiming their territory, such as fence posts or shrubs, and of course, water is essential that should be nearby!
+Males also need perching spots for proclaiming their territory, such as fence posts or shrubs, and of course, it is essential that water is nearby!
 (Laubach, R & C. 1998).

 If you are interested in helping out with the Bluebird Program, contact FOH at fohoffice@hullettmarsh.com